tmkelly28/firemaker/README.md

 - I prefer that you use [redux-thunk](https://github.com/gaearon/redux-thunk) to handle asynchronicity
 - I prefer the [ducks](https://github.com/erikras/ducks-modular-redux) approach to organizing your redux code

 Gee, I hope that's okay.
+You can change them if you want...it's just that's what I come with out the box.

 I also require [Bootstrap 3](http://getbootstrap.com/) via CDN, so you can easily change it out.
 I even use the Firebase CDN as well, just in case you decide you don't like Firebase anymore.

+But I hope you decide you still like me.

 Here's how to start using me: